mgeiselbrechtinger/vimkeybindings/README.md

 ## Issues

-* Event listener won't work on blank tab or pdf-viewer
+* Event listener doesn't work on blank tabs or pdf-viewer